EDUCBA

 Article of Association

-Article of association is a legal document that specifies the regulations to govern the operations of an entity such as the appointment of the board of directors, manner of conduct of all meetings, remuneration, appointment & removal of auditors of the company & many more; and it borders every regulation within the layout of the company’s main objectives.
+Article of association is a legal document that specifies the regulations to govern an entity’s operations, such as the appointment of the board of directors, manner of conduct of all meetings, remuneration, appointment & removal of auditors of the company & many more.
+It borders every regulation within the layout of the company’s main objectives.

 Key Takeaways

-• Articles of association is a legal document that specifies the regulations to govern the operations of an entity.
+• Articles of association is a legal document that specifies the regulations to govern an entity’s operations.

 • It borders every regulation within the layout of the company’s main objectives.

-• These are basically byelaws or rules of the company.
+• These are bylaws or rules of the company.
 The company prepares these to set regulations for the company.

 • Byelaws are required for the administration & management of the entity in a legal manner within set parameters.